AR2202/AnnikasTrackingScripts/Documentation.md

-### Short User Guide
+# Short User Guide
-# Annikas Tracking Scripts
+### Annikas Tracking Scripts

-This is a collection of scripts for post-tracking data analysis of fly courtship videos tracked with the Goodwin Lab tracking system
+This is a collection of MATLAB scripts for post-tracking data analysis of fly courtship videos tracked with the Goodwin Lab tracking system.
+Currently there is no GUI.
+All functions have to be called from the MATLAB command line.

 ## Requirements
 * MATLAB R2016a or later.
 MATLAB R2017a or later recommended.